 Therefore the goal is to keep the manufacturing industry in Austria and to make it fit for the future.
 Many outstanding production companies are located in Austria, not few of these are global and technological leaders.
 Still, the pressure from international competition is enormous and domestic industry can only survive if it can develop innovative technologies and improve in productivity.

 - on the one hand, new high-tech materials, lower production costs and shorter development cycles;

 - on the other hand, greater product diversity, resource and environmentally friendly manufacturing processes, logistics and recycling issues and many more aspects.
 All this and more demand innovative solutions.

-The RTI programme "Production of the Future" by the Austrian Federal Ministry of Transport, Innovation ans Technology has the following goals since the year 2012:
+The RTI programme "Production of the Future" by the Austrian Federal Ministry for Climat Action, Environment, Energy, Mobility, Innovation and Technology (BMK) (formerly BMVIT) has the following goals since the year 2012:

 - Efficient resources and resource management, efficient production technologies

 ... to increase international competitiveness and to strengthen Austria's position as an industrial location